 Revenues and expenses are reported in this statement from some items that will only result in cash flows in future fiscal periods.
-The governmental activity of the Council is health and welfare which is comprised of various programs that include supportive services, nutritional services, utility assistance, disease prevention, caregiver support and multipurpose senior centers in New Roads and satellite meal sites in Morganza, Innis, and Lakeland, Louisiana.
+The governmental activity of the Council is health and welfare which is comprised of various programs that include supportive services, nutritional services, utility assistance, disease prevention, caregiver support and multipurpose senior centers in Port Allen, Louisiana.